thedevdojo/voyager/README.md

 php artisan voyager:admin your@email.com --create
 ```

-And you will be prompted for the users name and password.
+And you will be prompted for the user's name and password.